taqiussa/taqiussa/README.md

 - 👋 Hi, I’m @taqiussa
 - 👀 I’m interested in  PHP ~ Laravel, InertiaJs and Livewire
-- 🌱 I’m currently learning Rust, Golang, anf Htmx
+- 🌱 I’m currently learning Rust, Golang, and Htmx
 - 💞️ I’m looking to collaborate on anything I said above
 - 📫 How to reach me mail me